apurvpw/RAG-Context-Java/README.md

 ## Features

 - Context management for organizing documents
-- Document upload and processing
+- Document upload and processing via context creation
 - Integration with LangChain4j for LLM interactions and embedding generation
 - Embedding generation using the Ollama API
 - Embedding storage in ChromaDB